zeta-chain/node/docs/spec/crosschain/messages.md

 If the receiver chain is a ZetaChain, the EVM deposit is handled and the status of CCTX is changed to "outbound mined".
-If EVM deposit handling fails, the status of CCTX is chagned to 'aborted'.
+If EVM deposit handling fails, the status of CCTX is changed to 'aborted'.

 If the receiver chain is a connected chain, the inbound CCTX is finalized (prices and nonce are updated) and status changes to "pending outbound".
 If